remp2020/remp/Campaign/README.md

 Note: To automatically track banner events to BEAM Tracker, add also `tracker` property to `rempConfig` object.
 See [BEAM README](../Beam/README.md) for details.
-The two snippets complement each other and can be combined into one big JS snippet including Campaign and Beam functionallity.
+The two snippets complement each other and can be combined into one big JS snippet including Campaign and Beam functionality.

 ```javascript
 (function(win, doc) {